logzio/terraform-provider-logzio/readme.md

       - Removal of `roles` field.
 Use field `role` instead.
     - `logzio_archive_logs`:
       - Removal of `s3_secret_credentials`.
 Use `aws_access_key` and `aws_secret_key` instead.
 See documentation for current configuration structure.
+      - Removal of `archiveLogsAzureBlobStorageSettings`, `archiveLogsAmazonS3StorageSettings`.
+Fields under these attributes are not nested anymore.
+See docs & examples for reference.
       - Refactor code to match current API.
       - datasource - removal of secret fields.
 See documentation for current available fields.
     - `logzio_restore_logs`: